includeos/IncludeOS/README.md

 * Build [Redhat's newlib](https://sourceware.org/newlib/), using the cross compiler, and install it according to `./etc/build_newlib.sh`.
 The script will also install it, to the `exported` location.
 * Build and install the IncludeOS library, which your service will be linked with

-NOTE:
-* If you want to debug the bootloader, or inspect memory, registers, flags etc. using a GUI, you need to install [bochs](http://bochs.sourceforge.net/).
-See `./etc/bochs_installation.sh` for build options, and `./etc/.bochsrc` for an example config. file, (which specifies a <1MB disk).

 ### Testing the installation

 A successful setup should enable you to build and run a virtual machine.
 Some code for a very simple one is provided.
 The command